Learn how to keep your trees safe from wildlife inexpensively and naturally.

 What if my deer or rodents are different than yours?

-Here in Southern Oregon our primary deer is the whitetail deer and our rodents include jack rabbits, gophers, ground squirrels, tree squirrels and mice.
-Of those, the whitetail deer, jack rabbits and gophers are my primary concerns with respect to protecting trees.
+Long answer: Here in Southern Oregon, our primary deer is the blacktail deer (mule deer) and our rodents include gophers, jack rabbits, ground squirrels, voles, tree squirrels, rats and mice.
+Of those, the blacktail deer, gophers, voles, jack rabbits and mice are my primary concerns with respect to protecting trees because they are most common in and around our gardens and are most likely to try to eat our trees.

 In this course I did my best to generalize the advise and lessons presented so that you can adapt them to the exact species of deer or rodents in your local region.

 For the most part, following the concepts and methods in this course will work for most gardeners in the temperate climate, but you may need to make some adjustments.
-For example the height of your deer, the size of your rodents or their specific behaviors can vary from species to species.
-I make an effort within the course to point out those areas so that you are not caught off guard.
+For example the height of your deer (e.g. moose are taller and heavier than blacktail deer), the size of your rodents (e.g. porcupines and beavers can reach higher than mice) or their specific behaviors can vary from species to species.
+I make an effort within the course to point out those areas so that you are prepared, rather than caught off guard.

 The deer here are huge in numbers!!
 Are you sure a perimeter fence is not necessary?